 For the purposes of this example, we will set the input type to support general text input.
 To do so, select the EditText widget in the layout and locate the inputType entry within the Attributes tool window.
 Click on the flag icon to the left of the current setting to open the list of options and, within the list, switch off textPersonName and enable text before clicking on the Apply button.
-Remaining in the Attributes tool window, change the id of the view to editText.
+Remaining in the Attributes tool window, change the id of the view to editText and click on the Refactor button in the resulting dialog.